domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log
+##[2.4.18]
+- Add triggerIFTTT() to domoticz

+##[2.4.17]
+- Add dumpTable() to domoticz.utils
+- Add setValues for devices
+- Add setIcon for devices

+##[2.4.16]
+- Add method dump() to domoticz (dumps settings)
+- Add setHue, setColor, setHex, getColor for RGBW(W) devices
+- Add setDescription for devices, groups and scenes
+- Add volumeUp / volumeDown for Logitech Media Server (LMS)
+- Changed domoticz.utils.fromJSON (add optional fallback param)

+##[2.4.15]
+- Add option to use camera name in snapshot command
+- Add domoticz.settings.domoticzVersion
+- Add domoticz.settings.dzVentsVersion

+##[2.4.14]
+- Added domoticz.settings.location.longitude and domoticz.settings.location.latitude
+- Added check for- and message when call to openURL cannot open local (127.0.0.1)
+- **BREAKING CHANGE** :Changed domoticz.settings.location to domoticz.settings.location.name (domoticz settings location Name)
+- prevent call to updateCounter with table

+##[2.4.13]
+- Added domoticz.settings.location (domoticz settings location Name)
+- Added domoticz.utils.urlDecode method to convert a string with escaped chars (%20, %3A and the likes) to human readable format

+##[2.4.12]
+- Added managed Counter (to counter)

+##[2.4.11]
+- Added snapshot command to send Email with camera snapshot ( afterXXX() and withinXXX() options available)

+##[2.4.10]
+- Added option to use afterXXX() and withinXXX() functions to updateSetPoint() <sup>needs domoticz V4.10360 or newer</sup>
+- Changed function updateMode to display mode as string in domoticz log

+##[2.4.9]
+- Added evohome hotwater device (state, mode, untilDate and setHotWater function)
+- Added mode and untilDate for evohome zone devices
+- Added EVOHOME_MODE_FOLLOW_SCHEDULE as mode for evohome devices
+- Add speedMs and gustMs from wind devices
+- bugfix for youless device (0 handling)
+- bugfix for time ( twilightstart and twilightend handling)
+- Fixed some date-range rule checking

+##[2.4.8]
+- Added telegram as option for domoticz.notify

 ##[2.4.7]
 - Added support for civil twilight in rules